Catavino’s Top 10 Tips for Traveling in Portugal: Ditch the High Heels!

 I adore a stunning pair of high heels.
 I’m not talking about the mammoth spikes that can alternatively be used as an assault weapon, or block heels that make you walk like un-oiled stick figure; I’m referring to the elegant sensible heels that sculpt your legs into sumptuous, sleek delectables.
 That said, Portugal is not for the heel obsessed.
 Frankly, Portugal hates pumps, because no matter where you travel, you’ll inevitably hit slick cobblestone.
 These intricately designed death traps are stunning to look at but torturous to traverse.
 Either the heel will get caught in the spaces between the cobblestone, twisting your ankle into oblivion, or you’ll perpetually find yourself on your ass.
 Either way, your vacation will end short of fabulous, with you in a cast and your 600 euro laser cut Jimmy Choo’s abandoned in some roadside bin.
 My suggestion, let the natives climb medieval castles in 8 inch heels, while you lace up your hiking boots. (photo via Sharon Durthaler)

-Now, let’s tackle a few other handy, a bit of tongue and cheek, tips for your next trip!
+Now, let’s tackle a few other handy, yet tongue and cheek, tips for your trip to Portugal!

 Suggestion: You can either tote an inflatable seat around, or use your visit to strengthen those quads as you hover precariously over the throne.